-Surgeons, anesthesiologists, nurses, and ICRC staff who attened a three-day course to strengthen their skills in managing conflict-related injuries.
+Surgeons, anaesthesiologists, nurses and ICRC staff who attended a three-day course to strengthen their skills in managing conflict-related injuries.
 CC BY-NC-ND / ICRC

 A team of 20 medical staff from Rwanda Military Hospital, King Faisal Hospital, and Gisenyi District Hospital attended a three-day course aimed at strengthening their skills to manage patients with conflict wounds.